asif256000/boolean_cellcycle_analysis/NOTES.md

 3. Double perturbation on GB and TN
 4. Generate similar graphs and charts for mammals
 5. Put important, better and sensible perturbations on the ppt

+## TODO

+1. Add point-of-no-return score penalty in methods.docs
+2. Perturbation figure rotation and color consistent
+3. Put data instead of histograms in the shared drive so that graph can be generated.